^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Stomatitis as an inflammatory process of the oral cavity is rarely treated with antibiotics, the main task of neutralizing the pathogenic flora is performed by local antiseptics.
-Antibiotics for stomatitis is an extreme measure, which is indicated in cases of acute severe forms of the disease, or when stomatitis is a consequence of the underlying systemic disease of internal organs.
+Stomatitis as an inflammatory process of the oral cavity is rarely treated with antibiotics; the main task of neutralizing pathogenic flora is performed by local antiseptics.
+Antibiotics for stomatitis are an extreme measure, which is indicated in cases of acute severe forms of the disease, or when stomatitis is a consequence of the main systemic disease of the internal organs.

-Of course, as an agent that can stop a bacterial infection in the mouth, ointments containing an antibiotic can be used.
-Especially they are effective against the coccal infection, but they are completely ineffective against viruses.
-Also antibiotics against stomatitis are also shown in the form of local applications, when the tablet is triturated into powder, mixed with a gel base and applied to ulcers or aphthae.
+Of course, ointments containing antibiotics can be used as a means of stopping bacterial infection in the oral cavity.
+They are especially effective against coccal infection, but are completely ineffective against viruses.
+Antibiotics against stomatitis are also indicated in the form of local applications, when the tablet is ground into powder, mixed with a gel base and applied to ulcers or aphthae.

-Antibiotics can become the drugs of choice for ulcerative-necrotic form of stomatitis, provoked by fusospirchets.
+Antibiotics may become the drugs of choice for ulcerative-necrotic stomatitis caused by fusospirchetes.

 • Ampiox.